lawrencecpaulson/lawrencecpaulson.github.io/_posts/2026-01-15-Broken_proofs.md

-This is also the answer to those who complain that $x/0=0$ in Isabelle (also, in HOL and Lean): if your theorem does not mention the division symbol then it doesn't matter.
+This is also the answer to those who complain that $x/0=0$ in Isabelle (also, in HOL and Lean): if your theorem does not mention[^1] the division symbol then it doesn't matter.
 And if it does mention division, then the only possible discrepancy between Isabelle's interpretation and the traditional one involves division by zero; in that case, there is no traditional interpretation to disagree with.

+[^1]: directly or indirectly (see the first comment below)

 ### Soundness bugs in proof assistants